atmasphere/mc-coal/docs/source/data_api.rst

   :status 200 OK: Successfully queried the log lines.

-    :Response Data: - **log_lines** -- The list of the player's log lines.
+    :Response Data: - **loglines** -- The list of the player's log lines.
-                    - **cursor** -- If more results are available, this value will be the string to be passed back into this service to query the next set of results.
+                    - **cursor** -- If more results are available, this value will be the string to be passed back into this resource to query the next set of results.
 If no more results are available, this field will be absent.

-    Each entry in **log_lines** is a dictionary of the player's log line information.
-See :ref:`Log line response data <log_line_response_data>`
+    Each entry in **loglines** is a dictionary of the player's log line information.
+See :ref:`Log line response data <logline_response_data>`

   **Example request**:

   .. sourcecode:: http

-    GET /api/data/player/gumptionthomas/log_line HTTP/1.1
+    GET /api/v1/data/players/gumptionthomas/logline HTTP/1.1

   **Example response**: